ofrades/dot/README.md

 File `common.yml` contains all the packages and vars e.g: user/home

-Basic system setup done by running `sh install`
+Basic system setup done by running `sh install-system.sh`

 This will install Dropbox and ansible-vault will need the key to decrypt secrets